Timaisneh/Timaisneh/README.md

-- 👋 Hi, I’m @Timaisneh
+- 👋 Hi, I’m Michael
 - 👀 I’m interested in ...
 Embedded Systems Programming
 - 🌱 I’m currently learning ...
 C and Micropython
 - 💞️ I’m looking to collaborate on ...
 Microcontrollers and automation projects